1faran-khandev/brickspace-real-estate/README.md

 npm run format - Format code with Prettier

-Author
+#Author
 Muhammad Faran Ullah Khan

-🌐 LinkedIn
+ LinkedIn
-📧 faran7067@gmail.com
+ faran7067@gmail.com
-🐙 GitHub
+ GitHub
-🌐 Portfolio
+ Portfolio

-⭐ Show Your Support
+# Show Your Support
 If you like this project:

-🌟 Star this repo to show your appreciation
+Star this repo to show your appreciation
-🍴 Fork and build your own version
+ Fork and build your own version
-📩 Reach out for help with backend, animations, or AI integration 💬 Share feedback or suggestions for improvements
+ Reach out for help with backend, animations, or AI integration Share feedback or suggestions for improvements

 # Acknowledgments